World Junior Teams Championship: Scope

 The Junior Teams event (or tournament in a narrow sense) officially became part of the plural "World Youth Teams Championships" when a tournament for under-21 players was initiated.
 Beginning 2009, teams events were added to the WBF youth program for odd-number years, contested immediately prior to the older events for pairs in the newly christened "World Youth Congress".

 Odd-year teams events are distinct from the older series of teams championships (now biennial in even years) and even-year pairs events are distinct from the older series of pairs championships (now biennial in odd years).
 Some conditions differ.

 This article covers all "world championships" for youth teams while World Junior Pairs Championship covers all "world championships" for youth pairs or individuals.

-Location

-The Youth Teams series has moved around the world, with only one of the last 10 renditions in Europe.
-Meanwhile, all eight renditions (to 30 August 2011) now counted in the Youth Pairs series have been in Europe.

-The distinct Youth Congress has been held 2009 in Turkey and 2011 in Croatia.

 Results

-The World Youth Teams Championships now comprise three concurrent events or flights: the original Juniors, the Youngsters from 2004, and the Girls from 2010.
-The latter are sometimes called "Schools" and "Young Ladies", as they were christened in Europe before adoption at the world level.
+The World Youth Teams Championships now comprise four concurrent events or flights: the original Juniors, the Youngsters from 2004, the Girls from 2010, and the Kids from 2015.

-The Juniors format has evolved.
-Currently all three flights determine three medalists.
-They end with a knockout stage and a playoff between losing semifinalists; that is, two concluding matches determine first and third places.
+Since the first iteration of the World Youth Team Championships, the format has been that of a round-robin, out of which a certain number of teams qualify to the knockout stage.
+However, this number has changed depending on the total number of teams.
+The1987 iteration qualified only 2 teams into the knockout, while the 2025 iteration qualified 8 teams into the knockout in each category.